-This temporary emergency housing pilot will provide a comprehensive system of care that incorporates both compassion and structured guidance via an intensive case-managed, limited-stay program on a restricted campus.
-It will also take advantage of County services provided on the same campus just hundreds of feet away.
+This temporary emergency housing program provides a comprehensive system of care that incorporates both compassion and structured guidance via an intensive case-managed, limited-stay program on a restricted campus.
+Additionally, it takes advantage of County services provided on the same campus just hundreds of feet away.
 In other words, this can truly be a life-changing experience for those in need.

 Check out Sergio’s story and how his experience in a similar program changed his life forever.

 5CHC, the County of SLO and City of Grover Beach are committed to the safety and well-being of both the on-site clients and the surrounding neighborhoods.
 5CHC, which has extensive experience working with individuals to become self-sufficient and productive community members.
 For example, in the last 12 months 5CHC has helped 200 households move into housing in San Luis Obispo County through its rapid re-housing program.
 Additionally 5CHC prevented eviction for more than 75 families, and relocated 18 families to communities where they had greater resources and family supports.
 5CHC works with many community partners to make this work happen throughout San Luis Obispo county, and is grateful for this collaborative work.